 It all began with the first-ever search engine—Archie—in 1990.
 Back then, consumer internet was still relatively new, and there wasn’t a lot to search for online.
-It would be 3 years before programming advanced far enough for someone to launch the first clickable web banner, and another year before Yahoo! went online.
+It would be 3 years before the first clickable web banner was launched, and another year before Yahoo! went online.

 As the millennium year approached, many online giants we know today began to emerge.
 Google, MSN, and Yahoo were all founded in 1998, overtaking all the smaller search engine players.

-As a content marketing agency in Singapore, we see that there are simply tons of brands out there taking advantage of digital marketing to get the word out on their business and to increase sales.
+As a content marketing agency in Singapore, we see that there are simply tons of brands out there taking advantage of digital marketing to get the word out on their business.

 With technology improving at an unprecedented rate, it’s likely that digital marketing will become an even larger part of our lives—whether you’re a consumer or working in a content marketing agency in Singapore.

-Before we look at what to expect with the future of digital marketing, let’s go over some of the key digital marketing trends identified over the years.
+Before we look at what to expect with the future of digital marketing, let’s go over some of the key trends identified over the years.

 Digital marketing trends content marketing agencies have seen as of 2020